-Elizabeth and Arthur Reich Scholarships, Minority/Urban Access Project in Environmental Studies, are available for incoming eligible first year and matriculated upper-class SEBS students.
+Elizabeth and Arthur Reich Scholarships are available for incoming eligible first year and matriculated upper-class SEBS students.
 The Elizabeth and Arthur Reich Fund provides scholarship assistance to academically talented residents from select urban communities who are enrolled students at the school to pursue careers in environmental sciences or related studies.

 This endowed Fund was established in 1992 with a gift from the Estate of Arthur Reich, Class of '28, School of Law, Rutgers-Newark, in loving memory of his wife, Elizabeth Reich, a former resident of Piscataway, New Jersey.
 Mr. Reich, who died in 1990, practiced law in New Brunswick and maintained a strong interest in investing in the New Brunswick community.